 Along with Japan’s declining labor force, the number of foreign nationals working in Japan is increasing.
 Most of these foreign nationals are undertaking the Japanese Language Proficiency Test (JLPT) in order to find employment in Japan.
+Everyone studying Japanese may wish to know which test suits their Japanese study needs best.

-Difference between the JLPT and JPT
+The difference between the JLPT and JPT

 Number of times held and host country